-The digital outputs of the LTC2294 can be multiplexed onto a single data bus.
+The digital outputs of the LTC2282 can be multiplexed onto a single data bus if the sample rate is 80Msps, or less.
 The MUX pin is a digital input that swaps the two data busses.
-If MUX is High, Channel A comes out on DA0-DA11, OFA; Channel B comes out on DB0-DB11, OFB.
-If MUX is Low, the output busses are swapped and Channel A comes out on DB0-DB11, OFB; Channel B comes out on DA0-DA11, OFA.
+If MUX is high, channel A comes out on DA0-DA11, OFA; channel B comes out on DB0-DB11, OFB.
+If MUX is low, the output busses are swapped and channel A comes out on DB0-DB11, OFB; channel B comes out on DA0-DA11, OFA.
 To multiplex both channels onto a single output bus, connect MUX, CLKA and CLKB together (see the Timing Diagram for the multiplexed mode).
-The multiplexed data is available on either data bus-the unused data bus can be disabled with its $\overline{\text{OE}}$ pin.
+The multiplexed data is available on either data bus-the unused data bus can be disabled with its $\overline{\rm OE}$ pin.